 Are you traveling to Europe and wondering where the best places to visit in Spain are?
 Spain is an expansive country where each region is vastly different from the next.
 You could easily spend a year or more exploring this diverse and rich country, but for those who are limited in time, here are the top 10 best destinations to visit in Spain!

-6. Granada – This Spanish city is famous for its convergence of three world religions – Christianity, Judaism and Islam.
+The Spanish city of Granada is famous for its convergence of three world religions – Christianity, Judaism and Islam.
 Be sure to visit the Alhambra, a sprawling fortress dating back to Moorish times.
 Granada is a great place to begin before exploring the charming region of Andalusia.

 If you haven’t booked a ticket to Spain, then what are you waiting for?
 If you have, then these 10 places in Spain should absolutely be on your bucket list!